Question:

 of the sting?
 If so, you could use a set up.
 Is the string

 touching the fret?
-If so, you could use a set up.
+If so, you could use a set up (and I'd guess

 Question: